 The truth is, when someone contacts your call center, they demand (and deserve) time and attention, and if these expectations are not met efficiently it can be costly.
 Despite this, call centers continue to use IVR technology, as it is widely considered to be a necessary evil.
-It can drastically improve the efficiency of call routing and thus putting callers in contact with the right agents, a critical piece of the customer experience.
+It can drastically improve the efficiency of your contact center by optimizing call routing; thus putting callers in contact with the right agents, a critical piece of the customer experience.

 Although an IVR is highly praised from a call center perspective, it doesn’t change the fact that callers strongly dislike interacting with them.
 Luckily, the modern call center is changing as technology improves and becomes easier to use.
 Just look at call-back solutions, a once desired, nice-to-have is now absolutely mandatory in the call center realm.
 So, rather than completely roasting IVRs, below we discuss warning signs that it might be time for an upgrade.

 Losing Customers in an IVR Abyss